 Tab Smith enjoyed considerable commercial success after he moved to United, beginning his recording activities for them with virtually the same combo.
 "Because of You" was a big hit in 1951, and he stayed with the United operation over its entire life cycle, cutting 85 sides in 6 years, and appearing on the very last single that the company released.
 After an unsuccesful stint at Checker in 1958 and a final recording session for King in 1960, he sold real estate in Saint Louis and played piano in a steakhouse.
 In the early 1960s, he cut one last single for a small local label called ELJ, run by Eddie Johnson, whose band he had played in during his youth.
 He died in 1971.

 Premium recorded one last session on Robert Anderson in April, releasing at least two sides, "Jesus" paired with "God Spoke to Me."
 Around this time, it appears, Anderson decided it would be best that he sang as part of a group, and formed an all-female backup ensemble, the Caravans.
-"Jesus" (mislabeled in some discographies as "Jesus Is My Friend," though it never uses those words) is a powerful uptempo number that features call and response between the Reverend and the Caravans, with organ accompaniment.
+"Jesus" (it's mislabeled in some discographies as "Jesus Is My Friend," though it never uses those words) is a powerful uptempo number that features call and response between the Reverend and the Caravans, with organ accompaniment.
 Depsite the reference to his "chorus" on the the label, the somewhat lugubrious "God Spoke to Me" is strictly Anderson's vehicle, with piano and organ in the background.
-The Caravans would go on to fame as one of the all-time great gospel groups, but only after Anderson and the Caravans signed with United at the end of 1951, and the Caravans subsequently struck out on their own, becoming a mainstay of that company's States subsidiary.
+The Caravans would go on to fame as one of the all-time great gospel groups, but only after Anderson and the Caravans signed with United at the end of 1951.
+Anderson got a one-year contract with United, while the Caravans subsequently struck out on their own after their second session with him, becoming a mainstay of that company's States subsidiary.

 At an unspecified date in early 1951 Premium did some recording in Cleveland, which is the apparent source of all Premium recordings with the FL prefix.
 Danny Overbea got the opportunity to record some tracks under his own name, "The Joke Is on Me" and "Contrary Mary."
 Overbea remembered Egalnick thusly: "He wrote me a rubber check, but that's another thing.
 He weighed about 400 pounds.
 He was a big guy."
 Most likely, Egalnick was recording in Cleveland because his credit was not longer good at United Broadcasting Studios...
 Danny Overbea subsequently recorded for Al Benson and Leonard Chess and enjoyed moderate success with such numbers as "Train, Train, Train" and "40 Cups of Coffee" (see the King Kolax and Chess discographies for these).
 In the late 1950s he was no longer making hit records but was steadily employed on the Chicago club sceene.
 Danny Overbea died on May 11, 1994.